stealjs/steal/docs/system-lessOptions.md

 }
 ```

+Use can also provide `lessOptions.paths` (array) option which will be used to resolve imports (see less/css docs).

-`lessOptions.paths` and `lessOptions.filename` are used internally by StealJS and any value
+`lessOptions.filename` are used internally by StealJS and any value
 provided will be ignored.